elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 using `phx.gen.json` instead of `phx.gen.html`.

 Also note that we're keeping our contexts intentionally abstract in this book.
-Although we're building features that are very specific to our gaming domain (`players` and `games`), we want to be able to adapt this same material for other uses too.
+Although we're building features that are specific to our gaming domain (`players` and `games`), we want to be able to adapt this same material for other uses too.
 We're using the `Accounts` context for our `players` and the `Products` context for our `games`, and we could easily use these same concepts